Transport in Copenhagen: Harbour

 Copenhagen has four lines of waterbuses, known as the Copenhagen Harbour Buses, serving ten water bus stops; four on the Amager-side and six on the Zealand-side of the harbour, from Sluseholmen in the South to Holmen in the North.

 Copenhagen is served by ferry lines to Oslo in Norway (called "Oslobåden") with a daily connection.
 There is a ferry from Køge to Bornholm or alternatively by train to Ystad with connection to fast ferry to Bornholm.

 The harbour of Copenhagen has largely lost its industrial importance.
 In 2001, Copenhagen Harbour as an organisation merged with the harbour in Malmö to create Copenhagen-Malmö Port.
 It has several functions, the most important being as a major cruise destination.
 In 2007 a record 286 cruise ships with 420,000 cruise passengers visited Copenhagen.
 120 of these ships either started or ended the cruise in Copenhagen.
 In 2012 these numbers grew further to 372 cruise ships and 840,000 passengers.
 As a result of the growth in the cruise industry facilities are being expanded and improved.
 At the World Travel Awards in 2012, Copenhagen Port was once again named Europe's leading cruise port after receiving the award every year since 2008.

 Intercity bus

-Copenhagen does not have an intercity bus terminal.
-Most national and international buses that run through the central city have their main stop in Copenhagen at Ingerslevsgade, adjacent to the DGI-byen complex near Copenhagen Central Station.
-These include buses for Nettbuss express, Swebus Express, Flixbus and Eurolines.
+The Copenhagen Bus Terminal, with intercity and international bus services, opened on 6 June 2024.
+Previously, most national and international buses that ran through the central city had their main stop in Ingerslevsgade, approximately 700 m north of the bus terminal.